haoda-li/mkdocs-plotly-plugin/README.md

 {"file_path": "./assets/data.json"}
 ```
 ````

+Using `snipplets` will insert the json content into the output HTML file, which is more suitable for smaller datasets.
+Using `file_path` will fetch the json content once the page is loaded.

 Plotly has its own eco-system for creating charts in most statistical languages.
 You can output the plot as a json file through `fig.to_json()`.